catseye/Oxcart/README.md

     = > 0:[3,2]

-But if the first value is zero, the second value is added to the position of the tape cell (negative values go left, positive values go right).
+But if the first value is zero, the second value is added to the tape position (negative values go left, positive values go right).

     | 0^^0^0Y0^^^
     =   0:[2]